GoogleCloudPlatform/medical-imaging/pathology/transformation_pipeline/README.md

 ## Running the Transformation Pipeline Locally

 The transformation pipeline can be run locally (Linux systems) or within Cloud virtual machines.
-Directions to build and run the pipeline locally are provided [here](https://github.com/GoogleCloudPlatform/medical-imaging/tree/main/pathology/transformation_pipeline/localhost).
-Building the local runner requires first building the Cloud deployable container.
-The local runner does not support horizontal scaling and is intended to facilitate the transformation of small jobs and non-cloud end-to-end testing.
+Building the local runner requires first building the Cloud deployable container, described above, and then [building a the locally executable container](https://github.com/GoogleCloudPlatform/medical-imaging/tree/main/pathology/transformation_pipeline/local).
+The local runner is intended to facilitate the transformation of small jobs and non-cloud end-to-end testing and does not support horizontal scaling.

 ## Cloud Deployment